-It is a good practice always to keep a good mineral mixture

-before hogs of all ages, kinds, and sorts at all times.
+It is a good practice always to keep a good mineral mixture before hogs of all ages, kinds, and sorts at all times.
 The cost of minerals will remain a negligible sum because hogs eat only a small amount of this material.
 The small amount they do eat, however, does lots of good and repays the owner many fold.

 Almost all grain feeds are deficient in salt.
-Many of the grains contain a small supply of phosphorous.
-Most of the feeds high in protein have an abundance of phosphorous but all except milk and tankage are markedly deficient in lime.
-Pigs require the proper balance between "mf f nf ::" if is If a large amount of phosphorous and no lime is avai able it is just as bad as to have no mineral at all.
+Many of the grains contain a small supply of phosphorus.
+Most of the feeds high in protein have an abundance of phosphorus but all except milk and tankage are markedly deficient in lime.
+Pigs require the proper balance between lime and phosphorus.
+If a large amount of phosphorus and no lime is available it is just as bad as to have no mineral at all.
 If the pig does not receive the proper vitamins along with the minerals he cannot completely assimilate the minerals.
 Therefore, it is not only necessary to supply the minerals in the proper proportions and amounts but it is also necessary to see that the hogs get the needed vitamins.